 I stared at the screen, but nothing worked.
-No matter what way the words formed on the page, it was all wrong.
+No matter how the words formed on the page, it was all wrong.
 Nothing– No. That’s wrong.
 Let’s start over again.

 I stared at the screen, but nothing worked.
 No matter what way the words formed on the page, it was all wrong.
 Nothing–

 The air around me was quiet.
 The inspiration – the little voice inside my head – was quiet too.
-An uncomfortable throbbing in me always came when the person in my head stopped talking.
-Perhaps that person was my thoughts, but I liked to think of the person as my Personal Creative Inspiration (or PCI for short).
+When it was gone, an uncomfortable throb pulsed through me.
+Perhaps that voice was my thoughts, but I like to think of it as my Personal Creative Inspiration (or PCI for short).

 My PCI and I usually got along fine.
 We had a sweet beneficial relationship.
-I’d be sitting down, watching TV or so when she’d talk over my show.
+I’d be sitting down, watching a show or so when she’d talk over it.

 “Hey Robin!
-Wouldn’t it be cool if the main character believed everyone was being brainwashed and the MC was trying to save them?
-But he realized he was the one being brainwashed all along about five pages from the end?”
+Wouldn’t it be cool if the main character saw everyone brainwashed and the MC was trying to save them?
+But he realized he was the one brainwashed all along about five pages from the end?”

 I’d nod along.
-Sometimes, if the idea was great enough, I pulled out my phone or got a piece of paper to write the idea down.
-All the ideas eventually ended up in the same journal squished away in my closet, waiting for the day I write something new.
+Sometimes, if the idea was great enough, I’d pull out my phone or got a piece of paper and write the idea down.
+Those ideas all ended up in the same journal squished away in my closet, waiting for the day I write something new.

 She almost never stopped though.

 “Hey Robin!
 Think about this:

 She was great when she was here.
 But she disappeared sometimes.
-I didn’t know where she went sometimes because her break was longer than the respectful meal breaks I gave her.
+I didn’t know where she went because she never said.
 With her gone, a piece of me was missing.

 Some people could tell when my PCI was gone.
 They’d say my mood dropped and I got cranky.
 Some even asked if I was on my period.
 But none of those were ever the case.